shenghanlin/CO2NET/README.md

 ## Data

-I compress the data and then reduce the number of validation datasets because validation datasets do not affect the training.
+I compress the data and then reduce the number of validation datasets because validation datasets do not affect the training an.
 I have uploaded all these datasets to GDrive.

 https://drive.google.com/drive/folders/1hHDkq3qyqNUU3V221OaWHGTcn458YyNg?usp=sharing